mcasimir/generator-mobileangularui/README.md

 cordova run TARGET
 ```

-For web apps (or just to test in a browser):
+Start a development web server, start Weinre, and watch for changes:

 ``` bash
 gulp
 ```

-This will build your app, start a local web server and watch for changes.
+If you use weinre, weinre target script is automatically injected in your sources.

-Open `localhost:8000` in your browser.
+Open your web app at `localhost:8000`.
+Debug a phonegap app remotely at `localhost:8001`.

 ## License